 I learned how to ride a bike as a little kid, but only picked it back up again as an adult this Spring.
 It was 2 months before a girlfriend convinced me to join Toronto’s Ride to Conquer Cancer (RTCC) this year with her.
 Probably, it took me about 2 weeks to feel confident and comfortable back in the saddle (and let go with one hand long enough to signal that I’m stopping haha).
 However, I’ve quickly fallen into the groove of cycling and definitely feel the love of the community when out on the road.

 So, what made you choose Reid and why the Granite 1.0?

 I bought my Granite from a local Toronto bike shop.
 As my first bike purchase as an adult, I was looking for a quality road-worthy bike set for adventure.
 Moreover, I want a bike that would take me 225km across Southern Ontario!
 I bought with the RRTC as the priority factor.
 The shop just got their first 2 Reid’s in that week.
 Immediately, I swiped it right out of the store’s front window as two others behind me had expressed interest!
 I didn’t like that many other shops and brands were recommended because they were pink or purple (women’s bikes)… I needed a bike to take me the distance and look badass getting there.

 Is this your first Gravel Bike?

 So, how has the Granite treated you?

 Our first weekend out was actually quite rocky on top of my nerves!
-I was standing close to the gears as my bike slipped and fell over – the gears dug into my ankle and I have a beauty scar to show for it, haha.
-The following day my chain fell off while away from home – a rider on the path stopped and showed me how to pop it back on easily though.
-Since then we’ve been real good!
-I get tons of compliments on her, and several people interested in getting similar tires actually!
+I was standing close to the gears as my bike slipped and fell over.
+More horribly, the gears dug into my ankle and I have a beauty scar to show for it, haha.
+On the following day, my chain fell off while away from home.
+However, a rider on the path stopped and showed me how to pop it back on easily.
+Since then, we’ve been real good!
+I get tons of compliments on her.
+Actually, several people interested in getting similar tires!